ichistmeinname/Curry-Lenses/curry-lens.md

 * _PUTDETERMINATION_: $\forall s,s',v,v' . put s v = put s' v'
   \rightarrow v = v'$
 * _PUTSTABILITY_: $\forall s . \exists v . put s v = s$
-* validity = A put function is valif if and only if it satisfies the _PUTDETERMINATION_ and _PUTSTABILITY_ properties
+* validity - A put function is valid if and only if it satisfies the _PUTDETERMINATION_ and _PUTSTABILITY_ properties

 ### Spicey

 * labeling bug: if a corresponding label is missing, a non-determinism error occurs
 * high-potential library to include lenses for getter, setter and projection
+* reads entities from database on page load - why?

 ## WUI